styxtwo/Vector-2D/README.md

 Vector2D
 =========

-An easy to use Vector2D library for c#
+A basic Vector2D library for C#.